Isolated Power (ISO), Explained: Raw Power Without the Singles

 Category

 The metrics, demystified.
-Plain-English explainers of the numbers that actually describe baseball — what each stat measures, the formula behind it, and when to reach for it.
+Plain-English explainers of the numbers that describe baseball — what each stat measures, its formula, and when to reach for it.

-ERA blames pitchers for things they don't control.
-FIP and xFIP focus on what they do.
-The formulas, the FIP constant, and how to judge a pitcher beyond runs allowed.
+ERA blames pitchers for things they don't control; FIP and xFIP focus on what they do.
+The formulas, the FIP constant, and judging pitchers beyond runs.

 xBA, xSLG, and xwOBA strip luck out of the box score.
 What expected stats measure, where they fail, and how to spot over- and under-performers.